They are the often unseen workhorses that power modern computing, and the devices workers use to get their jobs done: batteries.

 "In terms of moving from an idea to a product," Qichao Hu, the founder of SolidEnergy Systems, tells MIT Technology Review, "it's hard for batteries, because when you improve one aspect, you compromise other aspects."

-New Approach Combines the Best of Both Worlds in Batteries
+New Battery Technology Combines the Best of Both Worlds

 Joy tells Wired that the company's technology combines "the advantages of the familiar alkaline batteries we buy at the drugstore (cheap, safe and reliable) with those of the more expensive, fire-prone lithium batteries in our computers and phones (powerful, rechargeable and more earth-friendly)."